mwcorley79/MPL/README.md

     <li> cmake .. <br>
         (this generate the Visual Studio solution and projects in "MPL/MPLtests/build" folder)
     </li>
-    <li> 6.
-From Visual Studion 2019, right click "MPL" solution, and select:
+    <li>  From Visual Studion 2019, Right click "MPL" solution, and select:
          "Add" -> "Existing Project".
 Selected folder "MPLtests/build" and choose the "ReceiverTest.vcxprog" project and click "Open"
     </li>